SpoonX/aurelia-authentication/doc/api_authService.md

 ### .updateMe(body[, criteria])

-Updates (PUT) the profile to the BaseConfig.profileUrl.
+Updates the profile to the BaseConfig.profileUrl using BaseConfig.profileMethod (default PUT).
 Accepts criteria.
 If the criteria is a string or a number, {id: criteria} will be passed to the server.

 #### Parameters